OperationFman/Plexensus/README.md

 ![4](https://user-images.githubusercontent.com/42459707/116027801-22dc4480-a699-11eb-948b-cf9e4dd8568d.PNG)

-When a movie is 'Yesed'(?) twice it will say you have a match.
+When a movie is 'Yesed'(?) twice, it will say you have a match.